kata-containers/kata-containers/architecture.md

 docker cp [OPTIONS] HOST:SRC_PATH CONTAINER:DEST_PATH
 ```

-Clear Containers has the ability to hotplug and remove block devices, which makes it
+Kata Containers has the ability to hotplug and remove block devices, which makes it
 possible to use block devices for containers started after the VM has been launched.

 Users can check to see if the container uses the devicemapper block device as its